MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 ## Step 3: Enable analytic rules

 The brains of Microsoft Sentinel come from the analytic rules.
 These are rules you set to tell Microsoft Sentinel to alert you to events with a set of conditions that you consider to be important.
 The out-of-the-box decisions Microsoft Sentinel makes are based on user entity behavioral analytics (UEBA) and on correlations of data across multiple data sources.

->[!NOTE]
+When turning on analytic rules for Microsoft Sentinel, prioritize enabling by connected data sources, organizational risk, and MITRE tactic.

+## Avoid duplicate incidents

->If you have enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
-To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all **Microsoft incident creation rules** for Microsoft Defender XDR-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
+If you enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender incidents and Microosft Sentinel is automatically established.

+To avoid creating duplicate incidents for the same alerts, we recommend that you turn off all **Microsoft incident creation rules** for Microsoft Defender XDR-integrated products, including Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection.

 For more information, see [Microsoft Defender XDR incidents and Microsoft incident creation rules](/azure/sentinel/microsoft-365-defender-sentinel-integration#microsoft-365-defender-incidents-and-microsoft-incident-creation-rules).

+### Use fusion alerts

-Microsoft Sentinel enables the Fusion Advanced multistage attack detection analytic rule by default to automatically identify multistage attacks.
+By default, Microsoft Sentinel enables the **Fusion advanced multistage attack detection** analytic rule to automatically identify multistage attacks.

 Leveraging anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.

 Fusion alert technology correlates broad points of data signals with extended machine learning (ML) analysis to help determine known, unknown and emerging threats.
-For example, Fusion detection can take the Anomaly Rule templates and the scheduled queries created for the [Ransomware scenario](/azure/sentinel/fusion#fusion-for-ransomware) and pair them with alerts from Microsoft Security Suite products:
+For example, fusion detection can take the anomaly rule templates and the scheduled queries created for the [Ransomware scenario](/azure/sentinel/fusion#fusion-for-ransomware) and pair them with alerts from Microsoft Security Suite services, such as:

 -   Microsoft Entra ID Protection
 -   Microsoft Defender for Cloud